AlisonZa/ci-cd-machine-learning/README.md

 * Port Range: 5432
 * Source: 0.0.0.0/0 **(for testing, more restrictive in production)**

-### CI-CD Pipeline Ensembling and AWS EC2/ECR Configuration
+### CI-CD Pipeline Creation and AWS EC2/ECR Configuration

 #### Dockerizing: